BMI203-2022/project5/README.md

 # Assignment

 ## Overview
-The goal of this assignment is to implement the k-means clustering algorithm and the silhouette scoring algorithm.
+The goal of this assignment is to implement the k-means clustering algorithm and the silhouette scoring metric.

 For a refresher on the kmeans algorithm you can check out [this overview](https://towardsmachinelearning.org/k-means/) or the [wiki](https://towardsmachinelearning.org/k-means/).

-For a refresher on the silhouette scoring algorithm you can check out [this overview](https://tushar-joshi-89.medium.com/silhouette-score-a9f7d8d78f29) which gives a broad overview of the intuition behind the algorithm (though it uses the sklearn implementation while you will need to build your own from scratch) or [the wiki](https://en.wikipedia.org/wiki/Silhouette_(clustering))
+For a refresher on the silhouette scoring metric you can check out [this overview](https://tushar-joshi-89.medium.com/silhouette-score-a9f7d8d78f29) which gives a broad overview of the intuition behind the function (though it uses the sklearn implementation while you will need to build your own from scratch) or [the wiki](https://en.wikipedia.org/wiki/Silhouette_(clustering))

 Unlike previous assignments where we give a particular bioinformatics use case and problem - we will keep this assignment abstract and operate on matrices of arbitrary sizes (i.e. some random number of observations and some random number of features).
 The reasoning behind this is that it is sometimes best to consider the scope of your inputs and outputs to an algorithm and not bring in any domain specific logic or naming to the implementation.